tomerkal/MySweeper/README.md

 ### Currently supported

-- Left click to reveal, right-click for flag
+- Left click to reveal, right-click for flag.
+  - A flag can't be revealed.
+Right-click again to undo.
 - Auto-reveal all cells surrounding an empty cell.
 - Stop game when mine is hit.